BuildingThingsWithCode/watchShop/README.md

 - ~~Add security and authentication.~~
 - ~~Add form validation.~~
 - ~~Add logout functionality.~~
+- ~~Make part of the webapplication only accessible to administrator accounts.~~
 - Add payment/checkout functionality.
 - Add tests.
 - Use this project to learn HTMX.